 Electrical installations like this main distribution board need regular condition inspections

-We found signs of burning on one of the main distribution boards during our five-year EICR inspection.
+We found signs of burning on one of the main distribution boards during one five-year EICR inspection.

 What is an EICR?